5l1v3r1/Sonarr-wiki/Autostart-on-Linux.md

 ***
 **This Method Provided by:** protocol77

-This Guide is to help those who would like to use linux to run NZBDrone at time of writing this there is not "Install As Service" option like with the Windows Build so this needs to be done until a better alternative is found i have personally tested it so you should have no issues if you do please post in the NZBDrone Forums (http://forums.nzbdrone.com/) and someone will try and help you.
+This Guide is to help those who would like to use linux to run Sonarr at time of writing this there is not "Install As Service" option like with the Windows Build so this needs to be done until a better alternative is found i have personally tested it so you should have no issues if you do please post in the Sonarr Forums (https://forums.sonarr.tv/) and someone will try and help you.

 **First **
-make sure NzbDrone is installed you can go here to find out how to do that https://github.com/NzbDrone/NzbDrone/wiki/Installation
+make sure Sonarr is installed you can go here to find out how to do that https://github.com/Sonarr/Sonarr/wiki/Installation

 Next I created a .sh or batch file to automate the process of type "sudo mono /opt/NzbDrone/NzbDrone.exe" Here is a link to the batch file so it saves you all from having to do this even though it was easy if you open in a text editor you will see